Johann Christian Gustav Lucae

 Johann Christian Gustav Lucae (14 March 1814, Frankfurt am Main – 3 February 1885, Frankfurt am Main) was a German anatomist known for his studies in the field of craniology.

 Biography

 From 1833 he studied medicine at the universities of Marburg and Würzburg, receiving his doctorate at Marburg in 1839.
 After graduation he settled as a general practitioner in his hometown of Frankfurt.
 Beginning in 1845 he worked as a lecturer of pathology at the Senckenberg Institute of Anatomy.
 From 1851 he taught classes in anatomy and subsequently became director of the institute, a position he maintained up until his death.
 In 1863 he obtained the title of professor, and in 1869 began teaching anatomy classes at the Städel Art Institute.

 In collaboration with sculptor Eduard Schmidt von der Launitz, he developed improved methods for drawing anatomical objects.

-Lucae was one of the 56 fouding members of the Freies Deutsches Hochstift (Free German Foundation).
+Lucae was one of the 56 founding members of the Freies Deutsches Hochstift (Free German Foundation).